freakent/dbus-mqtt-devices/README.md

 # dbus-mqtt-devices

 This Venus GX Driver works in concert with the Victron dbus-mqtt gateway.
-It enables devices (such as Arduino microcontrollers or Raspberry Pi) to self register to the dbus over MQTT.
+It allows Wi-Fi enabled devices (such as ESP32, some Arduino microcontrollers or Raspberry Pis) to self register to the dbus over MQTT.
 This avoids the need for additional dedicated custom drivers to be developed and deployed.